Chinomnso-Okechukwu/Unit-3/Journal.md

 - We were introduced to object oriented programming.
 - I recalled how to retrieve an element from a dictionary.
 -

+### Reflection for February 18
+- I learnt how to graph a function.